 Who We Are

 The Vienna BioCenter Core Facilities GmbH (VBCF) is a publicly funded non-profit research institute, situated at the Vienna Biocenter.
+Founded as Campus Science Support Facilities (CSF) in 2011, it was renamed in 2015 to VBCF.

 We offer access to state-of-the-art research infrastructure and scientific services.
 Our customers are academic research institutions and companies in the field of Life Sciences.